Who should replace Mike Martin Jr. as FSU baseball HC?

-On Friday, news broke that the Florida State Seminoles baseball team was parting way with head coach Mike “Meat” Martin Jr., who accumulated a 77–54 record with the Seminoles while failing to take the team out of the regional stage in two postseason appearances.
+On Friday, news broke that the Florida State Seminoles athletic department was parting way with head baseball coach Mike Martin Jr. (“Meat”), who accumulated a 77–54 record with the Seminoles while failing to take the team out of the regional stage in two postseason appearances.

-With FSU still in the beginning stages of a coaching search, Tomahawk Nation will take a few very early names to know and tell you why or why not they’ll be the next Seminoles head coach.
+With Florida State still in the beginning stages of a coaching search, Tomahawk Nation will present some early names to know and tell you why or why not they might work as the next FSU head coach.

 Link Jarrett